-It seemed that every stunning photograph or video I happened to see in Leh in the windows of travel agencies or on the screen inside the Tourist Information Office, belonged to a place called Zanskar.
-So it was a place that became etched into my brain, and I knew I must get there somehow.
+It seemed that every stunning photograph I happened to see in Leh in the windows of travel agencies or on the screen inside the Tourist Information Office belonged to a place called Zanskar Valley.
+So it was a place that became etched into my brain, and I knew I needed to get there myself somehow.

 My quest for information on this place called Zanskar was an interesting one.
-I asked travel agencies, “Oh, Zanskar, you want to go there? … What about Pangong Lake or something like that instead?”.
+I asked travel agencies and their response was, “Oh, Zanskar, you want to go there? … What about Pangong Lake or something like that instead?”.
 I asked the Tourist Information Office, “Um, Zanskar, we don’t know when the bus goes there, maybe once a week, it depends.”
 I asked locals in Leh, “I’ve never been there!
-You know, I’ve lived in Leh all my life and never been to Zanskar.”
+I’ve lived in Leh all my life and never been to Zanskar.”
 Okay, I think it’s going to be an adventure.

-A walk down to the J&K government bus station in Leh revealed that yes, in fact there was a bus to Zanskar, hurray!
+A walk down to the state bus station in Leh revealed that yes, in fact there was a bus to Zanskar Valley.
 But it only left once a week on Mondays and took two days with a night’s stop in Kargil.
 Oh, and it left Leh at 5am.

 It was only Wednesday when I found this out, so I killed time in Leh for the next five days, mostly sitting in cafes.
-On the Sunday, I was down at the bus station at 9.10am, as tickets were released at 9am, and this is India, right, so I went on ‘India time’.
-But somehow I still only managed to get one of the last seats on the bus, in the middle, towards the back, with so many people throwing money at the ticket officer who had to write everything down manually.
+On the Sunday, I was down at the bus station at 9.10am, as tickets were released at 9am.
+But somehow I still only managed to get one of the last seats on the bus, in the middle, towards the back.
+There were so many people throwing money at the ticket officer who had to write everything down manually.
 Great.
 Still, I was excited, I was finally going to Zanskar.

 Planning on travelling to Ladakh?
 I have a travel guide to Ladakh and Spiti and you can read it here.